IndomieGorengSatu/Mie/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”